databio/BEDmaker/README.md

 ### Before running the pipeline:

 Users will need to format metadata as a Portable Encapsulated Project (PEP).
-Looper will use the PEP annotation sheet to run the pipeline on all the samples.
+Looper will use the PEP yaml config file to run the pipeline on all the dataset samples.

+### Current formats supported:
+- bedGraph
+- bigBed
+- bigWig
+- wig

 ### To run the pipeline:

   ` looper run example/cfg.yaml`

-### Dependencies:

-pyBigWig

-macs2

-bigWigToBedGraph